pegasystems/react-sdk/README.md

 * The release **SDK-R v8.8.20** is only compatible with Pega Infinity 8.8.
   * If you are currently using Pega Infinity 8.8 with React SDK 8.23.11, you should prepare to update your SDK to SDK-R v8.8.20 to take advantage of the latest SDK enhancements and fixes.

+Information about these new releases will be included on this [React SDK updates](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/react-sdk-updates.html) page which details all of the React SDK releases.

 <br>

 <hr>